pcarrott/pcarrott.github.io/academic/content/slides/msc/index.md

   {{< /fragment >}}
 </div>

-{{< speaker_note >}}
+{{< speaker_note >}} <sub>

 To ensure that concurrent updates to the data structure alter the state safely, the put operation employs a lazy synchronization strategy using locks.

-An thread trying to insert key 24 will first traverse the skip list until the bottom level to find its predecessor in key 17 and acquires the node's lock in the bottom level.
+A thread trying to insert key 24 will first traverse the skip list until the bottom level to find its predecessor in key 17 and then ...

-Since the key has not been found, a new node is created with some random height, which in this case we assume to be 2.
+... acquires the node's lock in the bottom level.
+Since the key has not been found, ...

+... a new node is created with some random height.
+As the predecessor's lock has been acquired, ...

-As the predecessor's lock has been acquired, we can replace its successor by linking the new node to the bottom level.
+... we can replace its successor by linking the new node to the bottom level.
+The lock can then be released and the node can be inserted in the upper level.

-The lock can then be released and the node can be inserted in the upper level; insertions are performed bottom-up so as to ensure that the sublist relation is preserved.
+Insertions are performed bottom-up so as to ensure that the sublist relation is preserved.

-The node is not inserted in any other level, as that would surpass its intended height, which concludes the put operation.

 A following update on key 24 will repeat the same initial steps by traversing the skip list until the bottom level and locking its predecessor.

-As the node already exists it will append a new value to its vertical, as long as the timestamp is more recent than 3.
+As the node already exists it will append a new value to its vertical, ...

-In other words, claiming a node's lock grants exclusive access to update the node's successor at the lock's level, while the bottom level lock also allows updates to the value of the node's successor.
+... as long as the timestamp is more recent than 3.
+In short, claiming a node's lock grants exclusive access to update the node's successor at the lock's level, while the bottom level locks also control updates to the value of the node's successor.

-{{< /speaker_note >}}
+</sub> {{< /speaker_note >}}

 </section>